 Friday 27 August – Introduction with Kelsang Luma – 8 – 9.00pm

 The Introduction will be available online click here to book

 Ses 4: 7.30 – 9.00pm

-The Refuge Vow Ceremony is a special opportunity to formally take or renew the Refuge Vows and enter Buddhism.
-The Ceremony is open to everyone who seeks to follow the Buddhist path .
-There will be a short teaching on refuge followed by a beautiful chanted prayer practice and vow ceremony.
-You are welcome to bring an offering.
+The Refuge and Bodhisattva Vow Ceremony is a special opportunity to formally take or renew the Vows and is open to everyone who seeks to follow the Buddhist path.

 The event will include a teaching by our Resident Teacher, Kelsang Luma, on the benefits of taking formal Mahayana Refuge and Bodhisattva Vows.
 Then there will be chanted prayers and the very beautiful Refuge and Bodhisattva Vow Ceremony.

 You are welcome to bring a vegetarian food offering for the Ceremony.